-If the MBS Session has already been established in Target gNB, clause 6.27.2.3 describe how to guarantee lossless data.
+5. For unicast transport of the multicast distribution session, MB-SMF configures MB-UPF to transmit the multicast distribution session towards Target gNB (using the received IP address and a GTP-U TEID).

+6. MB-SMF sends a multicast distribution session response to AMF.
+For multicast transport of the multicast distribution, it indicates in the downlink tunnel information the transport multicast address for the multicast session.

+7. AMF forwards multicast distribution session response to Target gNB.

-In the response message, the Target gNB includes the admitted unicast PDU Session information, and, if the MBS Session has been accepted at the Target gNB, also the MBS Session information.
+8. In the response message, the Target gNB includes the admitted unicast PDU Session information, and, if the MBS Session has been accepted at the Target gNB, also the MBS Session information.
 Based on the response message, the source gNB knows whether the Target RAN supports MBS Session or not.

-4. The source gNB sends the handover command to UE.
+NOTE: If the Target gNB support MBS, the Target gNB allocates resources to receive data based both on the shared downlink tunnel information and the unicast PDU session downlink tunnel information.

-Depending on whether the Target gNB supports the MBS Session or not, the MBS Session packets are forwarded to the Target gNB as a separated MBS Session flow or as part of the QoS flow within the unicast PDU Session.
-After UE successfully connected to the Target RAN, the target RAN starts to send the forwarded data to UE..
-The Target gNB sends Path Switch Request to AMF.
+9. If the Target gNB does not support the MBS Session, the MBS Session packets are forwarded to the Target gNB as QoS flow within the unicast PDU Session.
+After UE successfully connected to the Target RAN, the target RAN starts to send the forwarded data to UE.

+10. The source RAN sends the Handover Command to UE.

+12. The Target gNB sends Path Switch Request to AMF.
 The Path Switch Request includes N2 SM message for each active PDU Session including the MBS Session information if it is accepted in the Target gNB.

-.
-The AMF invokes Nsmf_PDUSession_UpdateSMContext request towards SMF, the message includes the received N2 SM message.
+13. The AMF invokes Nsmf_PDUSession_UpdateSMContext request towards SMF, the message includes the received N2 SM message.